 Congress designated the Indiana Dunes National Lakeshore in 1966.
 The park covers 15,000 acres and incorporates the Indiana Dunes State Park within its boundaries.
 Indiana continues to manage and charge a separate admission fee to the state park.
 The park is split in two by the Port of Indiana and several steel mills.

-Long considered underrated in upstate New York this park is situated on the eastern edge of Lake Ontario thus offering with the prettiest sunsets.
-The park offers a sandy beach on Lake Ontario, with a bathhouse, picnic area, fishing, and bird watching.
-If you bring a small sailboat or kayak there is a car-top boat launch.
-The current high water levels of Lake Ontario are causing erosion and loss of sand from the main beach.
+Long considered underrated in upstate New York, this park is situated on Lake Ontario’s eastern edge, thus offering the prettiest sunsets.
+The park offers a sandy beach on Lake Ontario, a bathhouse, a picnic area, fishing, and bird watching.
+If you bring a small sailboat or kayak, there is a car-top boat launch.
+Lake Ontario’s current high water levels are causing erosion and loss of sand from the main beach.
 The net effect is a narrow strip of beach.
 This phenomenon is happening in the entire Great Lakes region.

 The Lake Ontario Dune and Wetland System is a 17-mile shoreline, which extends along Lake Ontario.
 The dunes are similar to those found on Lake Michigan in Indiana and western Michigan and are the only large freshwater dunes site in the northeastern United States.